 The procedure is generally painless, and very rarely causes any side effects.

-Acupuncture is one tool at our disposal and can be very effective for the treatment of:
+Acupuncture is one tool that we use at Hobsonville Physio.
+It can be very effective for the treatment of:

 - Acute neck and back pain